Automotive societal factors

 The assignments are carried out in groups of 4-6 students.
 The theme will be How can we make use of the interior of the automated car.
 You will work on this theme over the course of 8 weeks making use of the material from the lectures.
 A detailed roadmap and list of deliverables will be provided during the course.
 A rough indication of the topics is shown below:

-• Week 1+2: Research methods & User centred design.
+• Week 1+2: Research methods and user centred design.

 • Week 3+4: Perception and display design.